wasdac9/aadhaar-ocr/README.md

 Note: Since the original image is B/W the points are white in color

-The four points need not form an exact rectangle it can form any quadrilateral because we perspective transform the image later on.
+The four points need not form an exact rectangle it can form any quadrilateral because we run perspective transform on the image in the code.

 ![alt text](https://github.com/wasdac9/aadhaar-ocr/blob/main/aadhaar_front_example.png)